cnlohr/beanboy/README.md

 4. ~~Add transparency code.~~
 5. ~~Add API for comms~~
 6. Add networking to emu
+7. Add compression to sprites
+8. Add sprite rotation maybe?
+9. Add sprite scaling maybe?
-7. "Pass the puffer"  "Hot Potato with puffer fish"
+10. "Pass the puffer"  "Hot Potato with puffer fish"
-  * Choose between 2 and 6 players
+  a.
+Choose between 2 and 6 players
-  * Randomly assign X amount of passes.
+  b.
+Randomly assign X amount of passes.
-  * # of passes remaining is unknown.
+  c. number of passes remaining is unknown.
-8. Shut the box.
+11. Shut the box.
-  * Rules too complicated for me to write here.
+  a.
+Rules too complicated for me to write here.